Rob Glover, Class of 2023

 As a student, it feels as though this whole institution was built to help us become the best doctors possible.
 Professors here have true open-door policies and will go out of their way to offer any and all help we need.
 Our Deans are readily willing to meet with students and use our voices to shape aspects of the school ranging from the curriculum to the admissions process.
 It genuinely feels as though we are respected and that we have a say in our medical education.

 If you’re left looking for one singular takeaway, one thing to remember as you make your admissions decisions, I’ll give you this: I have never once felt that I was on my own here at the School of Medicine.
 The immense support from my community of peers and my faculty have proven to me that I can be successful even in the most difficult of times.
-If that kind of environment sounds nice, then Wake Forest School of Medicine may just be the place for you!
+If that kind of environment sounds nice, then Wake Forest University School of Medicine may just be the place for you!

 There are so many more factors that make the School of Medicine such a fantastic place to call home, so if you’re interested or have any questions at all, please don’t hesitate to send me an email.